The essentially chief series of a compactly generated locally compact group: Introduction

 \begin{thm}[See Theorem~\ref{thm:just-non-P}] Let $P$ be a property of compactly generated locally compact groups.
 If all groups with $P$ are compactly presented and $P$ is closed under compact extensions, then for any compactly generated locally compact group $G$, exactly one of the following holds: \begin{enumerate}[(1)] \item Every non-trivial quotient of $G$ (including $G$ itself) has $P$; or \item $G$ admits a quotient that is just-non-$P$. \end{enumerate} \end{thm} Any quasi-isometry invariant property is stable under compact extensions, so these properties occasionally fall under the previous theorem.

 \begin{cor} Let $G$ be a compactly generated locally compact group that does not have polynomial growth.
 Then $G$ admits a non-trivial quotient that is just-not-(of polynomial growth). \end{cor}

 \begin{ack} Many of the ideas for this project were developed during a stay at the Mathematisches Forschungsinstitut Oberwolfach; we thank the institute for its hospitality.
-We also thank the anonymous referee for his or her detailed suggestions. \end{ack}
+We also thank the anonymous referees for their detailed suggestions. \end{ack}